UCSF-DataSci/datasci223_assignment6/README.md

 ## Learning Objectives

-- Implement and train neural networks using TensorFlow/Keras
+- Implement and train neural networks using TensorFlow/Keras and/or Pytorch
 - Apply CNNs for image classification
 - Work with time series data using RNNs
 - Evaluate model performance using appropriate metrics